 - Alcantara J, Ohm J, Kunz D. The safety and effectiveness of pediatric chiropractic: a survey of chiropractors and parents in a practice-based research network.
 Explore NY 2009;5(5): 290-5.

-When you're trying to sustain your family, take care of your home, and pay all of your bills on time, every day at your job counts.
-Work injuries can be a serious problem for many folks, and we see many of these types of injuries in our North St. Louis, MO office.
+When you're trying to support your family, take care of your household, and pay all of your bills on time, every day at your job counts.
+Work injuries can be a huge problem for many folks, and we see many of these types of injuries in our North St. Louis, MO office.
 Dr. Holland understands your situation and is here to help.

-The benefits of chiropractic for work injuries are well-established.
-A 2013 survey involving over 600 adults who were suffering with either back or neck pain found that the people who didn't see a chiropractor missed work at twice the rate of those who were seeing a chiropractor.
+The benefits of chiropractic care for work injuries are well-documented.
+A 2013 survey involving over 600 adults who were troubled with either back or neck pain found that the people who didn't see a chiropractor missed work at twice the rate of those who were seeing a chiropractor.

-According to the participants in this study, two of the major factors were that they thought they needed a medical referral for chiropractic care (which is typically no longer true) and they overestimated the costs associated with chiropractic treatment sessions by almost 70 percent.
+According to the participants in this report, two of the major reasons were that they thought they needed a medical referral for chiropractic care (which is typically no longer true) and they overestimated the costs associated with chiropractic treatment sessions by almost 70 percent.

 If you live in North St. Louis, MO and you've been injured at work, we can help.
 Give our office a call today at (314) 588-9100 for an appointment.